CHILD WELFARE

 Pitstone and Ivinghoe Junior Football Club place the utmost importance on the issue of child welfare.
 We believe that all children have the right to participate in their sport in a safe and enjoyable environment where they are protected from any form of abuse.

-All of our coaches and managers have undertaken a Safeguarding workshop as part of their Level 1 Coaching Certificate and in addition we have a designated Child Welfare Officer, Pippa Tierney, who can be contacted via cwo@pandifootball.net .
+All of our coaches and managers have an FA approved, enhanced DBS check and have completed FA Safeguarding Children Training.
+We have a designated Child Welfare Officer, Pippa Tierney, who can be contacted via cwo@pandifootball.net .

 Please scroll to the bottom of this page for details on Pitstone and Ivinghoe JFC's Child Welfare Policy (available as a downloadable PDF).